Peruvian Pilot Program

 Transferable, Top Quality FAA Pilot Programs

 Our flight school’s flight training courses are the leading United States Federal Aviation Administration (FAA) approved Professional Pilot courses.
 World-renowned for structure and rigorous training standards, licenses and certificates issued by the FAA are recognized globally by all Civil Aviation Authorities (CAA), including the Directorate General of Civil Aviation of Peru.
-FAA approved flight courses are the key to worldwide pilot career opportunities, as they require English Proficiency and successful completion results in an ICAO Level 4 English language endorsement, which is a required skill set for students intending to fly routes between countries with different native languages, opening up a world of possibility.
+FAA approved flight courses are the key to worldwide pilot career opportunities, as they require English proficiency and successful completion results in an ICAO Level 4 English language endorsement.
+This is a required skill set for students intending to fly routes between countries with different native languages, opening up a world of possibility.